TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-11-how-to-turn-mocks-from-nightmare-to-solid-kiss-tests.md

 ## 1000x Code

 They say **your code is 10x more read than written** on average.
 I believe it's at least 1000x in open-source.
-Knowing that we wan't our code not to be just clear and readable.
-But to be
+Knowing that we want our code, not to be just clear and readable, but to be

 - super-readable,
 - deterministic = with only one clear way one can understand it,